The Law Offices of Justin C. Brasch have extensive experience protecting tenants in NYC. We have helped hundreds of tenants.

 What is Rent Stabilization?

-Rent Stabilization in New York State is a series of laws designed to protect tenants from excessive rent increases in their homes.
+Rent Stabilization in New York State is a series of unregulated and laws designed to protect tenants from excessive rent increases in their homes.
 It is overseen by the Rent Guidelines Board, which sets increases for rent for rent-stabilized apartments, lofts, and hotels.
-The purpose of rent stabilization is to make sure that residents can afford to live in New York City, particularly those with lower incomes.
+The purpose of rent stabilization is to ensure that residents have the legal right to affordably live in New York City, particularly those with lower incomes.
 Currently, around 1 million apartments in NYC are subject to rent stabilization.

 Is my apartment or housing rental eligible for Rent Stabilization?

-Whether an apartment is eligible for rent stabilization depends on various factors, such as the date it was built or renovated, whether a building received special tax benefits, such as J-51 or 421-a tax abatements, etc. However, certain circumstances can cause an apartment to become deregulated.
+Whether an apartment is eligible for rent stabilization depends on various factors, such as the date it was built or renovated, whether a building received special tax benefits, such as J-51 or 421-a tax abatements, etc. These criteria are crucial for determining the protection afforded to residential tenants.
+However, certain circumstances can cause an apartment to become deregulated, as outlined in the tenant act.
 Deregulation can occur for many reasons including: if the building is converted to a Co-op or Condominium, if the landlord wants to use the unit for personal use, if the landlord wants to combine an apartment with another apartment, etc.

 If you are a tenant in a Rent-Stabilized or Rent-Controlled apartment, it is important to know your legal rights and options.
+However, tenants in buildings with three or fewer apartments do not have a right to sublet.
 You can contact our office to arrange a consultation with our experienced attorneys.
 The Law Offices of Justin C. Brasch can assist with all aspects of the judicial process in commercial and residential landlord-tenant matters, including motions, hearings, and trials.